FRC5190/2021Training/common/basics.md

 # Programming Basics
 This will teach you about the basics of programming if you are new and have no clue where to start.
+An important tool to all programmers is a search engine, so there is no shame in looking up concepts that you may not understand in-depth.

 ## Object Oriented Programming
 OOP is a framework used to clearly organize your code, which helps with reducing redundant code, reusing code, troubleshooting, and solving complex programming challenges.